Indeed Software Engineer Interview

 • A solid 3+ years of hands-on experience in building large web-based scale systems, highlighting your ability to handle projects at an extensive level.

 • A robust understanding of data structures, algorithms, and computer fundamentals, providing a strong technical foundation for problem-solving and system design.
+These skills are also emphasized in the Palantir Software Engineer interview guide.

 • A genuine love for coding and a keen interest in tackling challenging tasks.
 Enthusiasm for continuous learning and a desire to engage with various technologies to solve intriguing problems.